 It is crucial that you seek expert legal advice as soon as you can once the DWP contact you.
 The voluntary interview is conducted in according with PACE.
 It is highly advised that you have a solicitor with you to explain your options and obtain explanations from the authorities before the interview begins.

-If you have been contacted regarding an interview in relation to a benefit fraud investigation, contact our Head of Crime & Regulatory.
+If you have been contacted regarding an interview in relation to a benefit fraud investigation, call us on 0161 969 3131 or fill in our confidential contact form and we’ll be in touch.